yuseok-kim-edushare/PowerBuilder-Dw2document/README.md

 - We want use in production environment
 - but appeon's original repository has multiple csproj and complex user-object structure
-- SO, to simplifying distribution and manaing and avoiding dll collision from other modules, Single Integrated DLL is each project result is better choice
+- SO, to simplifying distribution and manaing and avoiding dll collision from other modules, Single Integrated DLL is better choice

 ## Introduce
 - We use Virtual Grid Idea to convert datawindow to other format, this is appeon's idea